-When God said, “Let Us make man in Our image,” He was not referring to physical likeness; flesh had not yet been shaped.
+When God said, “…Let us make man in our image…” (Genesis 1:26 KJV), He was not referring to physical likeness; flesh had not yet been shaped.
 He was revealing the blueprint: Man would be a carrier of Mind.
 Not human mind.
 Not sensory mind.
-But (Mamlakah / Mamlaka) מַמְלָכָה Kingdom Mind — a divine template woven into the conscience of humanity (the domain or reign of a king.)
+But Kingdom Mind (Heb. מַמְלָכָה, mamlakah / mamlaka) — a divine template woven into the conscience of humanity (the domain or reign of a king).
 You were never meant to think for yourself!

 This proto-conscience did not learn God — it recognized Him.
 Before Adam spoke, he perceived.
 Before he named creation, creation responded to his internal order.
 Dominion was not a task; it was an atmosphere inside him.

-But with the entrance of the serpent came an unauthorized suggestion — a competing narrative — and the human conscience, once aligned with Divine Mind, became fragmented.
+But with the entrance of the Serpent came an unauthorized suggestion — a competing narrative.
+The human conscience, once aligned with Divine Mind, became fragmented.
 The fall was not the loss of Eden; it was the loss of internal Edenic consciousness.

 To return to Kingdom life, man must return to the Mind that existed before time — the Mind that Adam forfeited but Christ restored.

-This chapter invites the reader back to the place before beginnings, where identity was conceived in pure intention and where Kingdom Consciousness was the native language of the soul.

 Chapter 2 — The Separation of Spirit and Soul

+This chapter exposes the original internal death and the first ascent — the moment when the conscience begins to awaken and remember its divine lineage.

 Descending into Death, Ascending into Life, and the First Regeneration

 Every human carries an inner divide — a fracture between what the spirit knows and what the soul believes.
 This separation is not punishment; it is the natural result of awakening into a world after the fall.
 The spirit is born ancient, imprinted with divine memory, while the soul is born inexperienced, shaped by environment, traditions, trauma, belief systems, and culture.